ArcerionDev/Github_Discord_Bot/README.md

 ﻿# Github Discord Bot
-This bot uses NodeJS to fetch the Github api.
+This bot uses NodeJS and DiscordJS to fetch the Github api.